12.2. Starting Logical Replication

 synced | f

-This phase initiates the background processes required for logical replication after the subscription has been created.
+This phase initiates the background processes required for logical replication.

 1. The Logical Replication Launcher starts an apply worker.

-2. The apply worker establishes a connection to a walsender on the publisher and initializes its replication origin (creating an entry in the system catalog pg_replication_origin if it does not already exist).
+2. The apply worker connects to a walsender on the publisher and initializes its replication origin (creating an entry in pg_replication_origin if it does not exist).

 These two processes — the walsender on the publisher and the apply worker on the subscriber — continue running to stream and apply changes.